-- we have prepared a consolidated version of the 2010 Act reflecting the changes to same brought about by the 2018 Act.
-This can be viewed as a clean document or as a marked up version which enables you to see, at a glance, the changes to the impacted sections; - 2. we have included a "Highlights" document which details some of the key changes brought about by the 2018 Act which Matheson believes our clients should be aware of; - we take a more in depth look into Section 108A and Schedule 2 Firms and what it means for our heretofore unregulated clients the registration process, the obligations which must be met along with an analysis on same; we have also included the CBI Schedule 2 Registration Guidance for Anti-Money Laundering; - 4. we provide an overview of the Joint Committee Guidelines on Money Laundering and Risk Factors- "The Risk Factor Guidelines"; - 5. we provide an analysis of the finalised Anti-Money Laundering and Countering the Financing of Terrorism Guidelines for the Financial Sector as released on 6 September 2019; - 6. we briefly consider the General Scheme of the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Bill 2019 ("2019 Bill") published by the Department of Justice.
-The 2019 Bill is intended to transpose the Fifth EU Money Laundering Directive; - 7. we provide an overview of the European Commission's Communication package of four reports intended to support European and National Authorities in addressing Money Laundering and Terrorist Financing risks as released on 24 July 2019; and - 8. finally, we include Matheson's AML Timeline which highlights the key developments in the recent past as well as anticipated developments on the horizon in the AML space.
+- (1) we have prepared a consolidated version of the 2010 Act reflecting the changes to same brought about by the 2021 Act1.
+This can be viewed as a clean document.
+We have also included a marked up version which enables you to see, at a glance, the changes to the impacted sections since the 2018 Act; - (2) we have included a "Highlights" document which details some of the key changes brought about by the 2018 Act and the 2021 Act, which Matheson believes our clients should be aware of; - (3) we take a more in depth look into Section 108A and Schedule 2 Firms and what it means for our heretofore unregulated clients the registration process, the obligations which must be met along with an analysis on same; we have also included the CBI Schedule 2 Registration Guidance for Anti-Money Laundering; - (4) we provide an analysis of the finalised Anti-Money Laundering and Countering the Financing of Terrorism Guidelines for the Financial Sector as released on 6 September 2019; - (5) we provide an overview of the recent European and International developments in ML / TF; - (6) finally, we include Matheson's AML Timeline which highlights the key developments in the recent past as well as anticipated developments on the horizon in the AML space.